Asynchrony-Resilient Sleepy Total-Order Broadcast Protocols: Related work

 \section{Related work}

-The literature on distributed consensus protocols has evolved over time to cater to the realities of large-scale permissionless networks and fluctuating participation.
-One of the foundational works in this area is the ``Sleepy Model of Consensus"~\cite{sleepy} by Pass and Shi.
-This paper presented a significant shift in consensus protocols, introducing the concept of participants fluctuating between being online (alert or, in our terminology, awake) or offline (asleep).
-It proposed a model that remains resilient under ``sporadic participation," where at any given point, only a subset of participants are actually online.
+Pass and Shi's ``Sleepy Model"~\cite{sleepy} marked a key formalization in distributed protocols.
+Their work presents a significant shift in consensus protocols, formalizing the concept, initially adopted by the Bitcoin~\cite{nakamoto2008bitcoin} protocol, of participants fluctuating between being online or offline during a protocol execution.

-In response to the latency challenge inherent in the longest-chain protocols such as Bitcoin~\cite{nakamoto2008bitcoin}, Momose and Ren~\cite{DBLP:conf/ccs/Momose022} present a protocol that supports dynamic participation while achieving constant latency.
+Momose and Ren~\cite{DBLP:conf/ccs/Momose022} present a total-order broadcast protocol that supports dynamic participation while achieving constant latency.
 The authors do this by extending the classic Byzantine Fault Tolerance (BFT) approach from a static quorum size to a dynamic one, adjusting according to the current level of participation.

 Another stride towards accommodating fluctuating participation was made by Malkhi, Momose, and Ren~\cite{DBLP:journals/iacr/MalkhiMR22}.
-This work presents a protocol with a significantly reduced latency of three rounds, which tolerates one-third malicious participants and allows fully dynamic participation of both honest and malicious participants.
+This work presents a protocol with a significantly reduced latency of three rounds, which tolerates one-third malicious participants and allows fully dynamic participation of both well-behaved and malicious participants.
+Subsequently, Malkhi, Momose, and Ren~\cite{DBLP:conf/ccs/MalkhiM023} improve on their previous work~\cite{DBLP:journals/iacr/MalkhiMR22} by providing a dynamically available Byzantine total-order broadcast protocol under dynamic and unknown participation with an assumption of minority corruption.

-Malkhi, Momose, and Ren~\cite{min-corrup-fluctuating} informally present in a blog post an extension of the work of Momose and Ren~\cite{DBLP:conf/ccs/Momose022}, providing a Byzantine consensus solution under dynamic and unknown participation with an assumption of minority corruption.
-The original work did not fully support fluctuation, as it made progress only under stable participation.
-The authors propose a solution that removes this limitation, allowing optimal~$\frac{1}{2}$ corruption threshold.

 Gafni and Losa~\cite{gl} present two consensus algorithms that tolerate a ratio of~$\frac{1}{2}$ malicious failures in the the sleepy model.
 The first algorithm achieves deterministic safety and probabilistic liveness with constant expected latency, while the second, albeit theoretically due to its high round and message complexity, offers deterministic safety and liveness.